boot2docker/boot2docker/README.md

 Boot2Docker is a lightweight Linux distribution made specifically to run [Docker](https://www.docker.com/) containers.
-It runs completely from RAM, is a small ~38MB download and boots in ~5s (YMMV).
+It runs completely from RAM, is a ~45MB download and boots quickly.

+## Important Note

+Boot2Docker is officialy in **maintenance mode** -- it is recommended that users transition from Boot2Docker over to [Docker for Mac](https://www.docker.com/docker-mac) or [Docker for Windows](https://www.docker.com/docker-windows) instead.

 ## Features

-* Kernel 4.4.116 with AUFS, Docker v18.03.0-ce-rc1 - using libcontainer
+* Kernel 4.4.116 (with AUFS), Docker v18.03.0-ce-rc1
+* VM guest additions (VirtualBox, Parallels, VMware, XenServer)
 * Container persistence via disk automount on `/var/lib/docker`
 * SSH keys persistence via disk automount